jamesclair/JamesClair/README.md

 - Infrastructure, pipeline, services, configuration, environments and platform.
 Why?
 For the single source of truth, visibility, collaboration, versioning, security and auditing that a central VCS can provide.
 It forces you to introduce developer tools to non-developers, which is tough but worth it in the end because it lends well to collaborating in globally distributed work force.
 - Atomic commits = atomic versions which enables intelligent service deployments (rollforward/rollback).
 - Most VCS systems include deep integrations for CI/CD tools, i.e github actions to build a full SDLC out of parallelizable, on-demand, asynchronous workflows for continuously building, testing, scanning, releasing, deploying and promoting services.
 The chosen CI/CD tool should allow for custom runtime.
+</p></details>

+<details><summary>Business Logic and Services</summary><p>
-- The platform will combine both synchronous and asynchronous architectures with a
+- The platform will combine both synchronous and asynchronous architectures with a preference given to asynchronous services that can be parallelized and stateless.
+For services that require state should
 - The chosen language must be widely used in enterprise computing,
 </p></details>

 <details><summary>API First</summary><p>